SINTEF/AutoActive-ActivityPresenter/README.md

    - video and sensor data
    - various sensor data
 3. Visualisation and inspection of multiple sensor data and video
+4. Annotation of sensor data and videos
-4. Support for analysis tools like MATLAB® and Python
+5. Support for analysis tools like MATLAB® and Python
-5. Organized storage of data from multiple sources
+6. Organized storage of data from multiple sources

 ## Why?
 The most time consuming, and typically least enjoyable task for data scientists is collecting, cleaning, and organizing data (Source: CrowdFlowerDataScientist report 2017 ).
 This is caused by a tool-gap, as there are few established good tools available for this work.
 ARE is intended to ease this by providing a tool to simplify this work.